siruzhong/siru-home/content/authors/admin/_index.md

 highlight_name: true
 ---

 👋 Hi everyone, I'm siruzhong, a former Backend RD Engineer at Tencent.
-I started my journey with Tencent as a summer intern during my junior year, and after successfully completing the internship, I was offered a special full-time position. 🎉 Upon graduating from my undergraduate program, I officially joined Tencent and worked there for one year. 💼

-During my time at Tencent, I was involved in various projects related to CloudDev, EventBus, DevOps, and Engineering Efficiency.
-As a Backend RD Engineer, I focused on developing and optimizing cloud development tools, implementing efficient event-driven communication systems, and enhancing engineering productivity. 💪
+I started as a summer intern and eventually joined Tencent full-time for a year.
+During my time there, I worked on various projects related to CloudDev, EventBus, DevOps, and Engineering Efficiency 💪, focusing on developing and optimizing cloud development tools, event-driven communication systems, and improving engineering productivity.

-Currently, I am working as a research assistant at the Hong Kong University of Science and Technology. 🎓 My research is centered around the fields of spatiotemporal data science, artificial intelligence, intelligent transportation, and smart cities.
-Being a part of the research team at HKUST allows me to further explore these areas and contribute to the advancement of knowledge. 🌍
+💡 Currently, I'm a research assistant at the HKUST(GZ), where I explore spatiotemporal data science, artificial intelligence, intelligent transportation, and smart cities.
+It's an exciting opportunity to contribute to the advancement of knowledge in these fields.

-I'm excited to continue my journey of learning and growth, and I'm looking forward to exchanging insights and knowledge with all of you here.
-If you have any questions or specific topics you'd like to discuss, please feel free to let me know! 🤗💡
+🤗 I'm eager to learn, grow, and share insights with all of you here.
+If you have any questions or specific topics you'd like to discuss, please feel free to reach out!